YouTube Video Ranking: How to Optimize Your Videos in 2019March 14, 2018

 Try out a couple of video lengths then go to YouTube Analytics and see how each of them is doing.
 You'll find the perfect length for you after you'll have some data to analyze and trust.

-Like Google, YouTube needs to understand what your content is about so it knows when to show your videos on the results page.
+Same as Google, YouTube needs to understand what your content is about so it knows when to show your videos on the results page.

 To rank YouTube videos, you first need to decide what keywords to go after.
 It's not enough to just pick a random keyword.
 It must be relevant, searched for, and have low competition.